 After having earned much of their international reputation when they had defeated Team Liquid, Fnatic was once again drawn against them in the fourth and final quarter-final at the Season 7 Finals.
 Unfortunately for the Australians, the magic performance was unable to be replicated, and they fell 0-2 to the eventual champions.

-No one on the APAC team is had a rating greater than 0.98, and it was clear that despite their strengths, a lot more work was necessary for them to become consistent, international threats.
+No one on the APAC team had a rating greater than 0.98, and it was clear that despite their strengths, a lot more work was necessary for them to become consistent, international threats.

 Six Major Paris